Dražen Ladić: International

 In early 1990, Ladić was for the first time in his professional career a candidate to play for the national team of former Yugoslavia and was also mentioned to be part of their squad at the 1990 FIFA World Cup finals in Italy, but was eventually omitted from the squad without making his debut for the team that year.
-He eventually made his international debut for at the time newly founded Croatian national team in their first international match, a friendly against the United States on 17 October 1990 in Zagreb.
+He eventually made his international debut for at the time newly founded Croatia national team in their first international match, a friendly against the United States on 17 October 1990 in Zagreb.
 After winning his first two caps for Croatia, Ladić nevertheless managed to make his international debut for Yugoslavia as well.
 He appeared in two matches, playing all 90 minutes in a friendly against Turkey on 27 February 1991 in İzmir and being the team's substitute goalkeeper in the last 25 minutes of a Euro 1992 qualifier against the Faroe Islands on 16 May 1991 in Belgrade.
-The match against the Faroes was also the last where Croatian footballers have played for the Yugoslav national team.
+The match against the Faroes was also the last where Croatian footballers have played in the Yugoslavia national team.

-Ladić went on to become the first-choice goalkeeper of the Croatian national team throughout the 1990s and won a total of 59 international caps before he retired in May 2000.
-His competitive debut for the Croatian national team came in the team's first qualifying match for the UEFA Euro 1996 against Estonia on 4 September 1994 in Tallinn.
+Ladić went on to become the first-choice goalkeeper of the Croatia national team throughout the 1990s and won a total of 59 international caps before he retired in May 2000.
+His competitive debut for the Croatia national team came in the team's first qualifying match for the UEFA Euro 1996 against Estonia on 4 September 1994 in Tallinn.
 He went on to make nine out of possible ten appearances in that qualifying campaign, only missing the team's away match against Ukraine due to a one-match suspension for a red card received in the previous home match against Slovenia.
 He was also the team's starting goalkeeper at the Euro 1996 finals in England, making three out of possible four appearances and only missing the final group match against Portugal where Croatia started to play with seven players who were normally left on the bench.
 Croatia was eliminated from the tournament in the quarterfinals after losing 2–1 to Germany.